Table of Contents

-A good tip is to reduce the portions of your dog’s meals to prevent stomach bile and acid from building up and which often are the cause of digestive problems.
+A good tip is to reduce the portions of your dog’s meals to prevent stomach bile and acid from building up, which are often the cause of digestive problems.

 3. Kennel Cough

-Your dog might have been in contact with other dogs in animal shelter, dog park or a boarding facility and caught kennel cough.
+Your dog might have been in contact with other dogs in an animal shelter, dog park, or boarding facility and caught kennel cough.

 Kennel cough is mild and usually goes away on its own after 7 to 10 days.

 4. Dog Bloat

-Bloating causes a dog’s stomach to fill up with food or gases, making their stomach expand; an early symptom is a dog spitting up white foam.
+Bloating causes a dog’s stomach to fill up with food or gases, making its stomach expand; an early symptom is a dog throwing up white foam.

-Such bloating restricts blood flow to the dog's heart, putting pressure on their lungs and making breathing difficult.
+Such bloating restricts blood flow to the dog's heart, putting pressure on its lungs and making breathing difficult.

-Your pet needs a healthy pancreas for healthy digestion, and when that's compromised, the whole organism starts to malfunction.
-This will sometimes cause a dog throw up white foam.
+Your pet needs a healthy pancreas for healthy digestion, and when that's compromised, the whole organ starts to malfunction.

-If your dog has pancreatitis, they will also throw up most of their food and you may or may not see said white foam in its vomit.
+If your dog has pancreatitis, it will also throw up most of its food, and you may or may not see said white foam in its vomit.

-When the stress affects them more deeply, this may cause their mouths to produce white foam which will drool and drip as the dog endures any type of stressful situations.
+When the stress affects them more deeply, this may cause their mouths to produce white foam, which will drool and drip as the dog endures any stressful situation.

 7. Kidney Disease

 Parvovirus is a very contagious disease, causing an infectious gastrointestinal (GI) sickness in young dogs and puppies.

-The first symptoms of parvo are when a puppy or young dog throwing up white foam.
+The first symptoms of parvo are when a puppy or young dog throws up white foam.

-Bear in mind that if your pet does have rabies, the symptoms of coughing up white foam would be the final stages and probably would already have been diagnosed with other symptoms by this point.
+Bear in mind that if your pet does have rabies, the symptoms of coughing up white foam would be the final stages, and probably would already have been diagnosed with other symptoms by this point.

 10. Addison’s Disease

-It happens in dogs when there is an abnormal reduction in hormones and their adrenal glands don’t produce enough hormones for normal function.
+It happens in dogs when there is an abnormal reduction in hormones, and their adrenal glands don’t produce enough hormones for normal function.

 Some dogs that spit up white foam might even have cardiomyopathy; others might have an idiopathic neurologic episode.

 11. Inappropriate Foods

-Things like chocolate, nuts, grapes and many others are toxic to dogs, and can cause the dog's body to eject them after they've consumed the item.
+Things like chocolate, nuts, grapes, and many others are toxic to dogs and can cause the dog's body to eject them after they've consumed the item.